Skip to Content

 Now that we’ve learned a little about creating different colors with water, you can learn more about rainbows and how to draw them here!

-Also check out some cool Rainbow Crafts for Kids.
+Also check out some cool Rainbow Crafts for Kids or even few fun facts about rainbows for kids.

 Once you’re done with the experiment you could arrange the cups or the paper towels to form the color wheel and further teach and learn about color mixing.